C0deKing/hf-application/problem_1/README.md

 poetry install
 ```

-This will load all python packages into your virtual environment
+This will load all python packages into your virtual environment.

+#### Running Tests

+Some minimal tests have been specified to demonstrate how unit and integration tests should be built using this pattern.
+All tests are specified in the [tests](tests) folder.
+In order to execute the test suite, simply run `poetry run pytest`

 #### Infrastructure Setup - Deployment

 In order to deploy the `Receipt Extractor` application, you will need to deploy the terraform application to your AWS
 environment.
-All of the infrastructure for this proejct is specified in the [infrastructure](infrastructure/) folder.
+All the infrastructure for this project is specified in the [infrastructure](infrastructure/) folder.
 By
-default this project is configured to deploy in the `us-east-2` region and set up 3 private/public subnets in a VPC.
+default, this project is configured to deploy in the `us-east-2` region and set up 3 private/public subnets in a VPC.
 In
 order to change these settings, please see the [terraform.tfvars](infrastructure/terraform.tfvars) file.

 In order to deploy the terraform infrastructure, run the following commands